mariohernandez/mariohernandezio/src/blog/storybook-components.md

 * Reload the homepage and you should see the article node being rendered using the Card component.
 See below:
 ![Example of twig debugging](/images/integrated-card.webp){.body-image .body-image--narrow}
 * If you right-click on the article and select **Inspect**, you will notice the following:
   * Drupal is now using **node--article--teaser.html.twig**.
-This is the template we copied.
+This is the template we created.
   * The template path is now **themes/custom/storybook/src/templates/content/**.
   * You will also notice that the article is using the custom markup we wrote for the Card component which is more semantic, accessible, but in addition to this, the **`<article>`** tag is also inheriting several other attributes that were provided by Drupal through its Attributes variable.
 See below:

 ![Drupal template suggestions in code inspector](/images/attr.webp){.body-image .body-image--wide}

+### Download the code

+If you want a full copy of the project which includes this post and the previous one, you can clone or download the repo.

+**main** branch: Includes the code for the [previous post](../building-a-modern-drupal-theme-with-storybook).
+**card** branch: Includes the full codebase for both posts.

+[Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}

 ## In closing